-- By David FrancisDavid Francis is a senior reporter for Foreign Policy, where he covers international finance.
-An award-winning journalist, David has reported from all over Europe, Nigeria, Kenya, Mexico, and Afghanistan on terrorism, national security, the geopolitics of energy, global economics, and the European financial crisis.
-His work has been published in outlets including the Christian Science Monitor, the Financial Times Deutschland, Slate, and SportsIllustrated.com., Dan De LuceDan De Luce is Foreign Policy’s chief national security correspondent.
+- By David FrancisDavid Francis was a senior reporter for Foreign Policy, where he covered international finance., Dan De LuceDan De Luce is Foreign Policy’s chief national security correspondent.
 He joined FP in June 2015 after working as Pentagon correspondent for Agence France-Presse.
 Prior to that, Dan reported for the Guardian from Iran until he was expelled by the regime in 2004.
 After the end of communist rule in Eastern Europe, Dan worked as a freelance journalist in Prague.
 He later covered the war in former Yugoslavia for Reuters from 1993 to 1995 before serving as Sarajevo bureau chief after the conflict.
 Born and raised in Los Angeles, Dan lives in Washington with his wife, journalist and author Caitriona Palmer, and his four children.

 U.S. and coalition warplanes have launched a rapidly intensifying air campaign against the Islamic State’s oil wells, refineries, and pump stations in recent days, mounting combat missions designed to incinerate tanker trucks and knock out the facilities that form the backbone of the group’s oil-smuggling racket.